2022 IndyCar Series: Opening rounds

 The 2022 season kicked off in late February with the Firestone Grand Prix of St. Petersburg.
 Scott McLaughlin won his maiden pole in qualifying and led the field to green, holding off Colton Herta in second and Rinus VeeKay in third, who both got by Will Power at the start.
 The latter managed to repass the pair when their tires started to fade, before a caution came out as David Malukas hit the wall in turn three.
 This meant the majority of the field was able to pit.
 Alexander Rossi and Scott Dixon, who had not done so, now led the race.
 As strategies played out, McLaughlin was shuffled back to the lead, before managing to defend an overcutting attempt by then-second man Álex Palou, who started tenth but had moved into net second by the first round of stops.
 This order held on until the finish; McLaughlin converting maiden pole into maiden victory, ahead of Palou and Power.

 Next up was the XPEL 375 at Texas Motor Speedway, where Felix Rosenqvist won his second series pole, but was overtaken by McLaughlin after less than a lap at the race start.
 Behind them, Power got by Takuma Sato for third, before Rossi had to retire his car and brought out a caution.
 After the restart, rookie Kyle Kirkwood used his fresh tires to climb from 23rd into the top ten and then into the lead as the top runners pitted.
-McLaughin was back in front once the pitstops had shook out.
+McLaughin was back in front once the pitstops had shaken out.
 Cautions flew again when Sato made contact with teammate Malukas, and then later when Kirkwood hit the wall.
 The second restart only lasted for a single lap, before a heavy crash saw Helio Castroneves, Graham Rahal and Devlin DeFrancesco retire.
 After that, it was Power, McLaughlin and Josef Newgarden at the front, with the former running first before having to save fuel and letting the other two by.
 On the final lap, McLaughlin got stuck behind traffic, which allowed Newgarden to swoop by and take the win by 0.0669 seconds.